mosn/htnn/site/content/en/docs/operations-guide/controller/observability.md

 , and the metrics provided by htnn:

 * `htnn_translate_duration_seconds_bucket` records the translation part of the reconciliation.
 A reconciliation can be divided into three parts: building resources from the local cache, translation, and writing to k8s API server.
 This histogram tracks the time spent in translation.

+## Profile

+By default, the controller enables [pprof](http://golang.org/pkg/net/http/pprof/) via `http://127.0.0.1:10082/debug/pprof`, which can be changed by passing `--pprof-bind-address $another_addr` option (for example, `--pprof-bind-address 127.0.0.1:11082`) when starting the controller.
+Passing `--pprof-bind-address 0` can disable the pprof.